turkish-nlp/github.com-turkish-nlp-trie-based-morpheme-segmenter/README.md

 # Trie-Based-Morpheme-Segmenter

-Java project for morpheme segmentation which is one of the most common NLP task esspecially in agglutinative language.
+Java project for the morpheme segmentation which is one of the most common NLP tasks, especially for agglutinative languages.

-Implemented model combines informations which are obtained from tries (prefix trees) and "word2vec".
+Implemented model combines information obtained from two sources, namely tries (prefix trees) and "word2vec".

 In order to build tries, code block in the /src/main/java/example/TrieBuilder can be used as follows: